Joey Manley: Philosophy

 In a 2006 interview with The Comics Journal, Joey Manley stated that he did not believe that an optimal business model for webcomics exists.
-Manley stated that he went with subscription models for his early projects because online advertising rates were low and bandwidth was very expensive at the time.
-Manley felt the need to defend his business model a lot because the subscription model was unpopular among some ideological groups, and he quickly became known as "the subscriptions guy" in his community.
+Manley stated that he chose subscription models for his early projects because online advertising rates were low and bandwidth was very expensive at the time.
+Manley felt the need to defend his business model often, because the subscription model was unpopular among some ideological groups, and he quickly became known as "the subscriptions guy" in his community.
 However, as advertising revenue increased, Manley began adopting that model more in his services.
 Manley noted that he would have wanted to get into the print market as well, but was not able to afford it.
 One year earlier, Manley said: "You'll lose a lot less money publishing on the Web than publishing a printed comic."

 In the same interview, Manley spoke about the nature and future of webcomics as a medium.
 Stating that while people understand that the experience of reading a comic versus reading a webcomic is "sort of analogous," Manley said that people "come to [the two mediums] with different expectations."
 Elaborating, Manley said that "sequential art on the screen kind of serves a different function; maybe right now it's a little more disposable, in the way that television for many years was more disposable [than film]. ...
 Webcomics aren't a replacement for what already exists, in the same way that television didn't destroy movies."